AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

    <br/> <br/>

-#### Configure the cloud service {#configure-the-cloud-service}
+#### Configure the Cloud Service {#configure-the-cloud-service}

-Create a cloud service configuration to connect your AEM instance to the conversion service.
+Create a Cloud Service configuration to connect your AEM instance to the conversion service.
 It also allows you to specify a template, theme, and form fragments for a conversion.
 You can create multiple cloud service configurations separate for each set of forms.
 For example, you can have a separate configuration for sales department forms and a separate one for customer support forms.
 Perform the following steps to create a cloud service configuration:

 1. On your AEM Forms instance, tap **[!UICONTROL Adobe Experience Manager]** > **[!UICONTROL Tools]**> **[!UICONTROL Cloud Services]** > **[!UICONTROL Automate Forms Conversion Configuration]**.
 1. Tap the **[!UICONTROL Global]** folder and tap **[!UICONTROL Create]**.
 The page to create Automated Forms Conversion configuration appears.
 The configuration is created in the Global folder.
-You can also create the configuration in a different folder that already exists or create a new folder for your configurations.
+You can also create the configuration in a different folder that exists or create a folder for your configurations.

 1. On the **[!UICONTROL Create Automated Forms Conversion Configuration]** page, specify value for the following fields and tap **[!UICONTROL Next]**.